Pop Vox – Penrith Con’s new youth pop ensemble

 Entry to Pop Vox is via audition.
 Please submit:

-- A video of 2 contrasting songs in the pop genre unaccompanied: Simply film yourself on your phone/device and include the link of your Dropbox/GDrive/OneDrive/Youtube/digital file on the EOI form
+- A video of 2 contrasting songs in the pop genre unaccompanied (upload onto the EOI form)

 - Email a video to firstname.lastname@example.org

 N.B.
 Submission of the EOI form does not guarantee your place in the program.
 Limited places.

 General age range accepted: 13-21 (exceptions can be made on a case-by-case scenario)

 $180 per 8 week term (1.5hrs per class)

 Tutor: Clare Richards

 Clare began her musical studies at The Joan on violin at age 5, and by the age of 16 also began studying classical voice.
 Her focus shifting just to the voice after finishing high school, completing her exams in 8th grade voice with distinction through Trinity College London, and then continuing onto a Bachelor of Music Performance in Voice from the Sydney Conservatorium of Music.